impactjs/impact/docs/index.md

       link: https://github.com/impactjs/impact
 features:
   - title: Simple & Intuitive
-    details: Easy to learn and use, with a clean and intuitive API that makes development a breeze.
+    details: Easy to learn and use, with a clean and intuitive API that makes integrating with your project a breeze.
   - title: Powerful & Flexible
     details: Built with modern JavaScript features and designed to be flexible enough for any use case.
   - title: Well Documented